benchopt/benchmark_nmf/README.rst

 In short, matrix $X$ is approximated by a low rank matrix $WH$ where each low-rank factor $W$ and $H$ have nonnegative entries, which makes NMF a part-based decomposition.

+The rank for the NMF must be provided in the dataset.
+Several values may be specified, but the responsability of chosing candidate rank values by default does not fall on the solvers, nor the objective.

 Install
 --------